The Complicated History Of Captain Marvel And Shazam Explained

 Strange coincidences are the norm in the many worlds of comic book stories.
 A hero’s best friend or romantic partner is actually their greatest adversary, and so on.
 Yet, there are strange coincidences in the real world where comics are concerned.
 An intriguing, and almost petty, one of these coincidences plays out on our movie screens right now.
 Captain Marvel and Shazam are two of the year’s biggest genre films in a year crowded with them.
 However, Captain Marvel and Shazam have a long history together, not the least of which is that they actually share a name.
-It’s a strange, complicated story that pit the two great American superhero factories against each other for characters that no one really cared about until recently.
+It’s a strange, complicated story that pit the two great American superhero factories against each other for characters that no one really cared about until recently (proven by the bevy of upcoming MCU Marvel movies).
 It’s also perfectly apropos that, after 20 years of comic book movies, the two ended up competing on screens against each other.

 The story of Captain Marvel and Shazam begins with the character we know today as “Shazam” but was named, at the time, Captain Marvel.
 Superman and Batman, introduced by National Comics (which became D.C.) a few years earlier, were big hits.
 So, Fawcett Publications started their own comics division and their own superheroes.
 Captain Marvel came from C.C.
 Peck, an artist, and Bill Parker, the writer.
 They developed a magical character who would turn from a 12-year-old boy into a “super man.”
 He would make this change by uttering the magic word “Shazam.”
 Not only is this the name of the ancient wizard who grants him his powers, but it’s a reference to ancient myth.